-Your final exam will require you to synthesize the topics and materials covered in the course.
+Your final exam will require you to do some research and synthesize the topics and materials covered in the course.
 Your final exam will be a Powerpoint presentation.
 You will complete an individual oral presentation.
 More information about the exam is available on the CANVAS website for this class.